neelkotak13/neel_kotak.github.io/essays/meteor-gotchas.md

 ---

 # Meteor Problems
-Problem 1,when I close a meteor window, it would not let me run another one unless I rebooted my computer.
+Problem 1, when I close a meteor window, it would not let me run another one unless I rebooted my computer.
 I googled and googled, and tried what I saw on the internet and it wouldn't work.
 Then, I analysed the message I received, and it was something along the lines of "Can't use port 3000, being used".
-Then I used the command 	sudo fuser -k 3000/tcp, and killed the process on the port.
-Meteor was still running in the backkground even though I closed it.
+Then I used the command "sudo fuser -k 3000/tcp", and killed the process on the port.
+Meteor was still running in the background even though I closed it.
 That took some analysing and searching on stackoverflow.com.

 Problem 2, I would get frustrated when I would make changes and nothing would happen to the file that I edited.
 This was a relatively quick fix that should not have been a problem, but it was.
 I would make a